Jump ahead to

 The domains mentioned here establish an integrated system for delivering projects with the desired outcomes.

-Stakeholder: PMP aspirants learn the methods of performing stakeholder analysis to maintain a healthy relationship.
+- Stakeholder: PMP aspirants learn to perform stakeholder analysis to maintain a healthy relationship.

-Team: Activities related to managing people who produce end results whilst initiating interpersonal skills come under this domain.
+- Team: Activities related to managing people who produce results while initiating interpersonal skills come under this domain.

-Development approach and lifecycle: Tasks that assist in developing products or services by following project lifecycle are described under this element.
+- Development approach and lifecycle: Tasks that assist in developing products or services following the project lifecycle are described under this element.

-Planning: This domain lists out the plan for organizing and collaboration of activities necessary for delivering the results.
+- Planning: This domain lists the plan for organizing and collaborating on activities necessary to deliver the results.

-Project work: Procedures, resources to be acquired and creating a learning environment for the project team come under this domain.
+- Project work: Procedures, acquiring resources, and creating a learning environment for the project team come under this domain.

-Uncertainty: Activities associated with risks and uncertainties arising out of the project are listed under this element.
+- Uncertainty: Activities associated with risks and uncertainties arising from the project are listed under this element.

-This part is the new section in PMBOK guide.
-It assists project management professionals (PMP) to make changes in the procedures followed for project management.
-This in turn helps to tailor PM practices as per project and organization needs.
+This part is the new section in the PMBOK guide.
+It assists project management professionals (PMP) in making changes in the procedures followed for project management.
+This, in turn, helps tailor PM practices per project and organization needs.

 Models, methods, and artifacts:

-PMP aspirants master the commonly used methods, models, artifacts for managing projects.
-It enables the project team to select the best tools from the wide range of options available.
-This helps in setting strategies and achieve desired outcomes.
+PMP aspirants master the commonly used methods, models, and artifacts for managing projects.
+It enables the project team to select the best tools from the many options available.
+This helps in setting strategies and achieving desired outcomes.

 With the help of the PMBOK Guide, PMP aspirants gain a clear understanding of PM and the latest practices, tools, and techniques.
-PMP certified professionals can effectively manage their project-related tasks with this knowledge.
-PMBOK Guide helps in speeding up the process of acquiring the gold standard of Project Management Institute’s Project Management Professional (PMI-PMP) Certification.
+PMP-certified professionals can effectively manage their project-related tasks with this knowledge.
+PMBOK Guide helps speed up acquiring the gold standard of Project Management Institute’s Project Management Professional (PMI-PMP) Certification.